-The Board of Education, the superintendent and the executive staff, and the organizations The Board of Education, the superintendent and the executive staft, and the organizations representing employees recognize and value the role of all employees as contributors to a learning community which sets high standards of performance for staff and students.
+The Board of Education, the superintendent and the executive staff, and the organizations representing employees recognize and value the role of all employees as contributors to a learning community which sets high standards of performance for staff and students.
 By working together through continuous improvement, effective communication, and meaningful involvement in the decision-making processes, we provide a high quality education to every student.
 We are committed to shared responsibility and a collaborative partnership integrated into an organizational culture of respect.